 Contact us to discuss your objectives, and how we can help you achieve them.

+Asset Management means getting the most value from the asset you have.
 An excellent framework for achieving organizational objectives is the Standard for Asset Management (ISO 55000, series).
-Asset management focuses on aligning the entire organization on organizational objectives and optimizing risk, cost and value.
+Asset management focuses on aligning the entire organization on organizational objectives and optimizing the balance between risk, cost and value.

 Assets can be human, financial, real property, equipment, tools, data, intellectual property or other items that have potential or actual value.
 Asset management begins when new assets are contemplated or planned.
 Asset management continues during design, procurement, installation, commissioning, operation, maintenance, improvement and disposal phases of an asset’s life.

 Activities in an asset’s life prior to commissioning account for 25% of total life-cycle costs.
 Operation, maintenance, repair and improvements account for 75% of life-cycle costs.
-Alidade MER specializes in assessing asset management practices and developing master plans to align senior leaders and departments with asset management best-practices.
-We also specialize in developing master plans and supporting improvements asset management in the post-commissioning phases.
+Alidade MER specializes in operations, maintenance and reliability asset management.
+Assessing asset management practices and developing master plans to align senior leaders and departments with asset management best-practices.

 - Higher job satisfaction, lower turnover, lower absenteeism and fewer grievances.

-- Typical turnover cost is 25% of hourly position annual compensation.
+- Typical turnover cost is 25% of hourly wage employee annual compensation.

 - The number of tasks completed per person per day can improve by 50% or more.